abuelhassan/gossip-glomers/README.md

 another with key "messages" that nodes use to communicate together.

 # Grow-Only Counter
-The KV store provided by maelstrom, creates a separate node that works as a KV store.
+The KV store provided by maelstrom, creates separate node(s) that work as a KV store.

 I utilized the KV store.
 And used the CompareAndSwap function to assure the correctness of the sum.